Getting a remote job. Sounds kind of like a dream right?

 I say trustable because micromanagement is death for remote companies.
 Remote employers need to trust that each team member will do their job, and create high-quality work.

 When you land your first remote interview, don’t be surprised if your interviewer seems to be really interested to talk about you as a person.
 Diversity is valued.
 You might be communicating with team members in San Francisco, Bombay, London, and Mexico City in the same day.
-If you like to travel or kitesurf on weekends, don’t hold that information back either.
+If you spend time working on a personal blog, or like to travel and kitesurf on weekends, don’t hold that information back either.
 In a remote interview, don’t be afraid to be you.

 I hate when people tell me to “just be yourself”―But in remote interviews, dialing back the corporate speak and acting like yourself makes you more trustworthy.
 I’ve noticed that a lot of remote workers (remote hiring managers) seem to, for some reason, have higher emotional intelligence than usual.
 They’ll be able to tell if you are being genuine.